-IMPORTANT UPDATE: Please note, that some of our groups and workshops are unable to meet in person or have been suspended due to the current government restrictions.
-If you would like more information on this, please feel free to contact us using the details below.
+IMPORTANT UPDATE: Please note that some of our groups and workshops are unable to meet in person or have been temporarily suspended due to current government restrictions.
+To find our more about this, please contact us using the details below.

 In this section you’ll find a brief summary of each adult bereavement group that we offer.
 There are details about what you can expect, how often the group meets and when they meet.

-To find out more info about any of the groups, to book a space or to get an update on the current status of any of our groups during lockdown, get in touch with the Bereavement Services Team:
+To find out more about any of the groups, to book a space or to get an update on the current status of any of our groups, get in touch with the team:

 Phone: 01225 721 496